collocations.org

 3. cover a surface with a soft substance

-Don''t make the paste too thick, or it will not spread evenly.
+Don't make the paste too thick, or it will not spread evenly.

 on

-He spread jam on the toast.
+He spread marmalade on the toast.

 with